 - The main season for growing and harvesting occurs between April and August.
 In this sense, most of the Cacao grows during this main season.

 Both producers and local workers tend the trees, harvest the ears by hand, and process the beans into Chocolate.
 All to finalize the packaging and sale of the product to be part of the repertoire of world cuisine and Peruvian gastronomy.
-It is estimated that approximately 50,000 Peruvians work in the Cacao industry.
+According to studies, approximately 50,000 Peruvians work in the Cacao industry.
+The majority of these live in the Amazon basin in Cusco, Puno, and the central jungle.

 - Collect the cacao pods.